 - 5. Improve your Brain Power

-- 6. Enhancing your knowledge of Korean Culture and Practical concepts
+- 6. The Korean Culture and Practical concepts

-- How to improve and perfect your Korean Language Skills?
+- How to improve and perfect your Korean?

-- Korean is not a difficult language to learn
+- Korean is not easy, but you can learn

 Why learn Korean of all the choices?

 The importance of learning a foreign language in India is one that cannot be overemphasized nor ignore.

 Many have come to realize that the ability to speak a foreign language is one of the best ways to enhance one’s career choice and the prospect of employment.

 There are many vacancies in foreign departments, businesses, and offices, but due to the absence of proper foreign language qualifications, these spaces remain unoccupied.